 - Bake for 2 hours on a baking sheet until strips are dry and hard

-- Cool completely before presenting to your pooch.
+- Cool completely before presenting to your puppy.

 Beef and Vegetable Balls

-These meaty treats are amazing for all dogs.
-The smell and aroma that is released when cooking will entice your dog to hang around and wait near the oven until they are ready.
+These meaty treats are excellent for all dogs.
+The smell and aroma released when cooking will entice your dog to hang around and wait near the oven until they are ready.

-- 2 6-ounce jars of organic beef and vegetable baby food
+- Two 6-ounce jars of organic beef and vegetable baby food

 - 1 cup of whole-wheat flour (or white substitute)